LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 ## Make it useful

 National stats are simple for reasons.
-One of these is to make the data more manageable.
+One reason is to make the data more manageable.
 Easier to compile and publish on paper, or a simple spreadsheet.
 Having borrowing data per library may be OK for a single service, but at a national level?
 Excel would explode!

 Except it wouldn't, not any more.
 Computers are powerful and Excel will be fine.
 The more detail the better.
 Even monthly data isn't enough.
-What does that tell us about how Monday compares to Friday?
-Nothing.
+That tells us nothing about how Monday compares to Friday.

 > Task 2: Make the data schema as comprehensive and detailed as possible

 [Dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), is a term describing people using their own product.

-In open data, this means testing and using the data.
-Don't publish what you know wouldn't be useful for yourself.
+In open data, this means using the data.
+Don't publish what wouldn't be useful to yourself.

 We want published data to be used, so let's make it useful, with library expertise.
 Then get early feedback from the public and data analysts as to what else they'd like to see.